Where is Jason Wilcox now?

 When Pep Guardiola joined the club in 2017, Wilcox was promoted to head of academy coaching with former Everton player Lee Carsley replacing him as coach of the under 18’s.

-In June 2017, Wilcox was appointed as the club’s interim academy director after Mark Allen left to join Rangers as their new director of football.
+In June 2017, he was appointed as the club’s interim academy director after Mark Allen left to join Rangers as their new director of football.

-After five months working on an interim basis, Wilcox was appointed as Manchester City’s academy director on a full-time basis in October 2017.
+Wilcox was appointed in his current role as Manchester City’s academy director on a full-time basis in October 2017.

 Jason Wilcox: Premier League Statistics